PeterRobards/Yall_Scan/README.md

 You can also use the UUID to download a screenshot of the site (--png) and the Document Object Model (--dom) when available.

 This tool also accepts multiple URLs/UUIDs as input via a file path.
-It is important to note that for both URL files (--url\_file) and UUID files (--uuid\_file) that the expected format is: a single item (be it ULR or UUID) per line as the program will read in a file line by line, saving the text of each line into a list for late submission.
+It is important to note that for both URL files (--url\_file) and UUID files (--uuid\_file) that the expected format is: a single item (be it URL or UUID) per line as the program will read in a file line by line, saving the text of each line into a list for late submission.

 When submitting multiple URL's using the optional argument: `-X` or `--export_uuids` will automatically extract the UUID's associated